AgalmicVentures/Werk/README.md

 * `Application.WatchdogAllowedMisses`: The number of times the foreground thread can miss resetting the application watchdog.

-Then a main loop is started which updates the curren time, runs a main `Action`, then executes any defered `Action`s in the foreground queue and resets the watchdog.
+Then a main loop is started which updates the current time, runs a main `Action`, then executes any deferred `Action`s in the foreground queue and resets the watchdog.

 ### Historical Data Replay